DNP – Psychiatric Nurse Practitioner (Post-BSN) Aligning Mental and Physical Wellbeing

 You will complete over 1,000 practicum hours before graduation.

-You will prepare to pursue national certification and state licensure as a psychiatric mental health nurse practitioner.
+You can use this program to prepare to pursue national certification and state licensure as a psychiatric mental health nurse practitioner.

 Inner Navigation